mas-bandwidth/fps/022/README.md

 I propose that the world will be broken up into a bunch of zones.

-Each zone is defined as the union of one or more convex volumes and maps one-to-one to a world database instance.
+Each zone is defined as the union of one or more convex volumes.

+Each zone maps one-to-one to a world database instance.

 Each player server shall have a complete mapping of zones at all times, so it can look up a location to the set of world databases that may be relevant to any query.